NunoCardoso/AdventOfCode/README.md

 # Guidelines

 .
-Functions names: solveFor, deepFirst, breathFirst
-.
-Be as declarative as possible
+Functions names: solveFor, deepFirst, breathFirst, dijkstra .
+Be as declarative as possible, use function names to describe the steps

-## TO DO

-.
-Make a runAllPuzzles, saves dumps times (< 1 s), disables UI

 ## Typing
 . use Point, Dimension, World
-. remove any
+. avoid the any type[aoc.d.ts](src%2Faoc.d.ts)
-.replace Record with Sets, Maps
+. replace Record with Sets, Maps

 ## Dependencies

 .
-Avoid lodash

-. use global.structuredClone instead of deepClone, or {...obj} / arr.slice() for shallows
-. check when I can use shallows instead of those deepClones
+Avoid lodash, use native JS
+. libraries allowed: js-combinatronics

-prefer match with /g than matchAll, as in
+. prefer match with /g than matchAll, as in

 "abcabfgabsefd".match(/ab/) => ['ab', index: 0, input: 'abcabfgabsefd', groups: undefined]
 "abcabfgabsefd".match(/ab/g) => ['ab', 'ab', 'ab']